plausible/website/jobs/customer-success.md

 Hours: 20-40 hrs/week<br />
 Salary: €20/hour<br />

+**Thanks for your interest.
+The deadline to apply is now closed.
+Do follow us on [Twitter](https://twitter.com/plausiblehq) or [Mastodon](https://fosstodon.org/@plausible) to hear about any new job openings in the future.**

 ### Who we are

 Plausible Analytics is an open source alternative to Google Analytics.
 Our mission is to reduce corporate surveillance by providing an alternative web analytics tool that doesn't come from the AdTech world.
 To learn more, you can check out the [live demo](https://plausible.io/plausible.io) of our product and read more [about us](https://plausible.io/about).